 For many people, the idea of a fixer-upper property at a discounted price can seem appealing, but is it right for you?
-We will let you know what to look for if you want to buy a fixer-upper house in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area!
+We will let you know what to look for if you want to buy a fixer-upper house in North Carolina & New Jersey!

 There are many types of people who might be interested in purchasing a fixer-upper property.
 You might find investors and bargain shoppers all looking at the same home.
 What is your motivation for purchasing?
 A person looking to purchase their eventual dream home might not buy the same way a house flipper might.

 An investor might not want to purchase a house they aren’t sure they can resell quickly or fix for a low cost.
 Whereas someone looking for a long-term residence will only be concerned with finding the house that is right for them.
 There are a few things you should always do when buying a fixer-upper property…

 Should You Buy a Fixer-Upper in North Carolina & New Jersey?

 Run the Numbers

 And be realistic.
 What will it cost you to get the house into livable condition?
 Repairs, upgrades, and small cosmetic details can all add up fast.
 Seek the counsel of professional contractors to better determine what your repair costs will be.
 And while you’re at it…

 Construction projects are expensive.
 There are always extra improvements you will need and additional trips to Home Depot you will find yourself making.
 When you purchase a fixer-upper, you should be prepared with a savings cushion to cover your “unexpected” costs.

 If you enjoy DIY, buying a fixer-upper house can be a great project.
 However, just because you have seen a few shows on HGTV, doesn’t mean you should attempt to frame in a new closet without some help.
 Do as much as possible on your own, but also know when it is time to call in a pro.